-Break the cycle of starving, binging and purging with these 3 roughly balanced meals.
+Break the cycle of starving, bingeing and purging with these 3 roughly balanced meals.
 When you’re comfortable eating meals, consistently, add variety.
 Soon you’ll be in the habit of eating balanced meals and be flexible in any food situation.
 Eating can be a non-issue.

 How I got caught in the cycle again

-When I learned I could stop binging (and lose weight) by eating more, I was faced with a new set of fears.
+When I learned I could stop bingeing (and lose weight) by eating more, I was faced with a new set of fears.
 How much more of what type of food should I eat?
 All my rules, tips and tricks made eating confusing.
 And I was (unnecessarily) fixated on eating the perfect amount.